abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 of an individual to this particular training and his acceptance into the group of monks.
-It also reflects an inner commitment and an inner change that’s useful for us to consider, whether we have hair and wear trousers or have a shaved head and wear a *sabong.*
+It also reflects an inner commitment and an inner change that’s useful for us to consider, whether we have hair and wear trousers or have a shaved head and wear a *sabong*.

-Essentially when we talk about ordaining, it’s usually in terms of going forth from the household life into homelessness, from being an *agārika* to an *anagārika,* one who lets go of the household life.
+Essentially when we talk about ordaining, it’s usually in terms of going forth from the household life into homelessness, from being an *agārika* to an *anagārika*, one who lets go of the household life.
 But in many ways, it’s more about going forth from self-centered thinking to seeing in terms of Dhamma.
 It’s going forth from confusion to clarity, from a life of being half awake or not awake at all to wakefulness.
-That’s something that is useful for all of us to reflect on whether we’re living as a lay practitioner with commitments and responsibilities in the world, as an anagārika, as a *sāmaṇera,* or as a *bhikkhu* who has already ordained.
+That’s something that is useful for all of us to reflect on whether we’re living as a lay practitioner with commitments and responsibilities in the world, as an anagārika, as a *sāmaṇera*, or as a *bhikkhu* who has already ordained.
 If we’ve formally made the commitment, have been “raised up” into the Saṅgha and have already gone forth, still, the most important aspect of what we are doing is that going forth from confusion and self-centered